Vankalameghana/EDA1/README.md

 Zomato Dataset Exploratory Data Analysis (EDA)
-This repository contains a detailed exploratory data analysis (EDA) on the Zomato restaurant dataset.
-The dataset includes information about restaurants, their locations, cuisines, ratings, average costs, and customer votes across various cities.
+This repository contains an exploratory data analysis (EDA) of the Zomato restaurant dataset to extract meaningful insights from restaurant data across various locations.

-Dataset Description
+Dataset Overview
-Source: Publicly available Zomato dataset (or specify the source if you have one)

-Number of Records: ~ [Insert number of rows]
+Dataset: Zomato Restaurants Data

+Contents: Information about restaurants such as name, location, cuisine types, average cost for two people, ratings, and votes.

+Size: Approximately [insert number] rows and [insert number] columns.

+Objective
+Analyze the dataset to understand customer preferences and restaurant trends.

+Explore relationships between location, cuisine, cost, ratings, and popularity.

+Identify data quality issues such as missing values and duplicates.

-Columns Include:
+Columns in Dataset (Typical)
+Column Name	Description

-Restaurant Name: Name of the restaurant
+Restaurant Name	Name of the restaurant

-Location: City or locality of the restaurant

-Cuisines: Types of cuisines offered
+Location	City or area where the restaurant is located Cuisines	Types of cuisines offered

-Average Cost for Two: Average meal cost for two people (in local currency)

-Aggregate Rating: Average customer rating (scale varies)

-Votes: Number of customer ratings/votes
+Average Cost for Two	Average meal cost for two people (local currency) Aggregate Rating	Average customer rating (scale 0 to 5) Votes	Number of customer votes or reviews

-Other columns: [Add any other relevant columns]

-Project Objective
-Perform exploratory data analysis to understand:

-Distribution of ratings and costs

-Popular cuisines and locations

-Correlation between cost, rating, and votes
+Exploratory Data Analysis Highlights

-Data quality checks such as missing values and duplicates
+Missing Data: Some columns such as 'Cuisines' and 'Average Cost' may contain missing values that require cleaning.

-Insights on customer preferences and restaurant popularity
+Popular Cuisines: North Indian, Chinese, and Fast Food are among the most common cuisines.

+Rating Distribution: Ratings are generally skewed towards higher values, with many restaurants rated between 3.5 and 4.5.

+Cost vs Rating: Slight positive correlation observed between average cost and ratings.

+Top Locations: Locations with the most restaurants include [insert top locations].

 Tools & Libraries Used
-Python 3.x
+Python 3

-Pandas
+Pandas (for data manipulation)

-NumPy
+NumPy (numerical operations)

-Matplotlib

-Seaborn
+Matplotlib & Seaborn (data visualization)

-Jupyter Notebook (optional)
+Jupyter Notebook (interactive analysis)